-GND (Pins 5, 6, 11): Ground and Exposed Pad.
+GND (Pins 4, 5, 6, 11): Ground and Exposed Pad.
 These ground pins and the exposed pad must be tied directly to the solid ground plane under the part.
 Keep in mind that analog signal currents and digital output signal currents flow through these pins.

-V{DD} (Pin 7): 3V Positive Supply.
-This single power pin supplies 3V to the entire chip.
-Bypass to GND and to a solid analog ground plane with a $10\mu F$ ceramic capacitor (or
+V{DD} (Pin 7): 3.3V Positive Supply.
+This single power pin supplies 3.3V to the entire device.
+Bypass to GND and to a solid analog ground plane with a 10μ F ceramic capacitor

-$10\mu F$ tantalum in parallel with $0.1\mu F$ ceramic).
+(or $10\mu F$ tantalum in parallel with $0.1\mu F$ ceramic).
 Keep in mind that internal analog currents and digital output signal currents flow through this pin.
 Care should be taken to place the $0.1\mu F$ bypass capacitor as close to Pins 6 and 7 as possible.

 SDO (Pin 8): Three-State Serial Data Output.
-Each of output data words represents the difference between A{IN}^+ and A{IN}^- analog inputs at the start of the previous conversion.
+Each set of output data words represents the difference between A{IN}^+ and A{IN}^- analog inputs at the start of the previous conversion.

 SCK (Pin 9): External Clock Input.
 Advances the conversion process and sequences the output data on the rising edge.
-Responds to TTL (\leq 3V) and 3V CMOS levels.
-One or more pulses wake from sleep.
+Responds to TTL (≤ 3.3 V) and 3.3V CMOS levels.
+One or more SCK pulses wakes the ADC from sleep mode.

 CONV (Pin 10): Convert Start.
 Holds the analog input signal and starts the conversion on the rising edge.
-Responds to TTL (≤3V) and 3V CMOS levels.
-Two pulses with SCK in fixed high or fixed low state start Nap mode.
-Four or more pulses with SCK in fixed high or fixed low state start Sleep mode.
+Responds to TTL ($\leq 3.3V$) and 3.3V CMOS levels.
+Two CONV pulses with SCK in fixed high or fixed low state start Nap mode.
+Four or more CONV pulses with SCK in fixed high or fixed low state start Sleep mode.